-provides legal support to the NEA's programmes and projects and acts as the depositary on behalf of the OECD Secretary-General for international instruments on nuclear energy under OECD auspices.
+OLC also provides legal support to NEA management, as well as for NEA programmes and projects and acts as the depositary on behalf of the OECD Secretary-General for international instruments on nuclear energy under OECD/NEA auspices.

-The NEA Nuclear Law Bulletin is published twice a year and includes the following:
+The Nuclear Law Bulletin (NLB) is published twice a year and includes the following:

 The International School of Nuclear Law (ISNL) is a two-week diploma programme run annually by the NEA and the University of Montpellier 1 and supported by the International Atomic Energy Agency (IAEA).
 Covering essential aspects of international nuclear law, it is designed for students and professionals in the field.